ndangelo/type/_posts/themes/2016-02-1-typewriter-ghost.markdown

 categories: themes
 ---

 TypeWriter is a minimalism Ghost theme.
-TypeWriter focus on typography, white space, and gives your readers a better reading experience.
+TypeWriter focuses on typography, white space, and gives your readers a better reading experience.

 ![typewriter-ghost-full-preview](/images/themes/ghost/typewriter/typewriter-ghost-full-preview.png)